jdhernandezS1/CI_PP1_HB/README.md

 You can use light-mode-only version, if you are not using light mode and also file size less without dark-mode.

 ## __TESTING__

-No errors were returned when passing through the official W3C validator and advertences for use of name CSS no errors were found when passing through the official (Jigsaw) validator
-Deployment
+### JIGSAW
-was design in html and css using the concepts and applying to the entire design. was tested with wc3 compilator environment were used some pictures and some information with the references to let know the user are not our images
+No errors were returned of CSS file when passing through the official W3C validator Jigsaw validator Deployment was design in html and css using the concepts and applying to the entire design. was tested with wc3 compilator environment were used some pictures and some information with the references to let know the user are not our images